Beer

 yebisu.gif

 Yebisu Garden Place is the located in the suburb now more commonly known as Ebisu which is a suburb of Tokyo not far from Shibuya and Roppongi.
 The Yebisu beer head quarters is situated here.
-The huge complex featues a beer museum complete with samples of their tasty products, a large shopping mall, several restaurants and of course an indoor beer hall.
+The huge complex features a beer museum complete with samples of their tasty products, a large shopping mall, several restaurants and of course an indoor beer hall.
 The highlight of the centre is the whimsical Oktoberfest clock which celebrates every hour and delights young and old.
-The clock features horse drawn carrages with beer barrels, lots of German inspired characters and of course plenty of Ompha music, which for a moment makes you feel like you are in Munich.
+The clock features horse drawn carriages with beer barrels, lots of German inspired characters and of course plenty of Ompha music, which for a moment makes you feel like you are in Munich.

 Read the rest of this entry »